Boat Club Memberships: Why Should You Join?

-Boat Clubs in Your Location
+Boat Clubs in Your Area

 While boat clubs are most heavily concentrated along the East and Gulf Coasts, it’s hard to find an area that offers good boating access without having a boating club nearby.
 In fact, the nation’s largest boat club has over 190 locations.
 Which is the best boat club in your area?
-That’s open to debate, but in many areas you’ll have several to choose from.
+That’s open to debate, but in many areas, you’ll have several to choose from.

 Boat Club Prices

 Boat club prices vary quite a bit because boats and boating costs are different in various parts of the nation.
 Some clubs also offer different membership levels, and/or seasonal memberships that only run for part of the year.
 As a result, the only way to find out exact pricing is usually to contact individual locations near you.
 That said, it’s certainly fair to say that joining a boat club costs a fraction of the price of buying an average-sized boat.

 Boat clubs are very different from rental organizations, though the two often get confused.
 Rental facilities don’t offer the extra services of a club, they often have a very limited number of boats in just one or two different sizes and styles, and are commonly found only in tourist destinations.
 Rather than having a fleet of well-maintained, relatively new boats to choose from, you’re likely to encounter a limited choice of boats that have been used hard and put away wet, when you opt to rent.

 There are also sailing clubs—be sure to read The Benefits of Joining a Sailing Club or Organization to learn more.

 Advantages & Disadvantages of Boat Clubs

 Let’s break down the advantages and disadvantages of a boat club: